BuildOnViction/docs/docs/masternode/masternode-setup-guide.md

 The genius of this is that the wallet where the 50k will pass through (and where rewards will eventually come into) is never stored or seen by the VPS server.
 This is a security strategy that keeps your coins safe.

-* WALLET1 - Operating Wallet - used for operating the masternode, including signing blocks.
+> WALLET1 - Operating Wallet:
+Used for operating the masternode, including signing blocks.
 It effectively acts as a unique identifier of your masternode.
 No coins need to be inserted in this wallet; It's even advised to be empty, so in case of breach, no funds are exposed.

-* WALLET2 - Deposit Wallet   - your 50k of staked coins need to be placed here; later, the 50k will go into a smart contract; eventually, masternode rewards will show here.
+> WALLET2 - Deposit Wallet:
+Your 50k of staked coins need to be placed here; later, the 50k will go into a smart contract; eventually, masternode rewards will show here.

 You will need both the **Public Key** and **Private Key** for both addresses.
 It is advise that you store all of this information somewhere safe, yet accessible.